AppSynergy/WebTechCrashCourse/README.md

 **Apache2** is one of the most popular web servers, and doesn't require much configuration out of the box.
 It should give you a web root (usually `/var/www`) that you can drop files (or entire repositories!) into and serve them to yourself.

-e.g. if you cloned the repo into this directory using the command above, you should be able to visit: [http://localhost/WebTechCrashCourse]()) and see "Hello, World", courtesy of our `index.html` file.
+e.g. if you cloned the repo into this directory using the command above, you should be able to visit: [http://localhost/WebTechCrashCourse](http://localhost/WebTechCrashCourse)) and see "Hello, World", courtesy of our `index.html` file.

+## Mission \#4 - TODO

+Now you should be able to get hold of any project, and run it on your server.

+What next?